VESPA VELUTINA: THE ECO-FRIENDLY TRAPS THAT WORK

 It is in this period then that we need to reduce the pressure caused by Vespas velutina on beehives.
 At present, the only bio trap that is able to do that is Sfera Trap: the first glue-trap to be used with protein baits (these can be, for instance, fish pate) and that can be positioned directly in the apiary.

 Sfera Trap is a highly selective trap; it should not be hung on trees like Tap Trap: it should be positioned either above or between beehives (but never in front of beehives and never within the flight paths of incoming bees).

 It is very important to use Sfera Trap in the apiary without its LED light, otherwise we run the risk that during the night the bees may also be attracted to it.

-The protein trap for the Asian hornet Sfera Trap, if properly used significantly reduces the number of predators flying in front of the beehives.
+The protein trap for the Asian hornet Sfera Trap, if properly used significantly reduces the number of predators flying in front of the beehives (learn more here).

-To achieve this goal, the traps should be positioned at the first sign that the pressure of this harmful predator on beehives has increased; and we should keep them in place approximately until the end of summer, when Vespa velutina begins to prefer sugary substances to protein again.
+To achieve this goal, the traps should be positioned at the first sign that the pressure of this harmful predator on beehives has increased.
+We should keep them in place approximately until the end of summer, when Vespa velutina begins to prefer sugary substances to protein again.